 Eight hand-pulled ales rotate across local and regional microbreweries such as Bristol stalwarts Arbor and Bristol Beer Factory.
 Big on crafty keg beer; drop by to sample Brewdog, Magic Rock, Hardknott or Mikkeller beers.
 Food menu swerves from chip butties to inventive more gourmet offerings.

-Newly launched in March 2016 this brewhouse and taproom housed in a converted industrial unit (near BBC Radio Sheffield and within walking distance from the central train station) brought a new angle to the Sheffield beer scene.
+Launched in March 2016 as Sentinel this brewhouse and taproom housed in a converted industrial unit (near BBC Radio Sheffield and within walking distance from the central train station) brought a new angle to the Sheffield beer scene.
 Now under new ownership and renamed as Triple Point Brewery, the focus is still on their brewery fresh beer.
 They also offer great vegan food options from residents the Twisted Burger Co.

 An awe-inspiring brewpub establishment accommodated in a converted Edwardian refreshment room at the train station.
 The beer selection is also awe-some – 200+ bottles, 12 continental swing handled taps (including Czech beer Bernard unfiltered and dark) and 11 traditional cask hand pulls including three house brew regulars from Tapped Brew Co.

 The Three Tuns

 The Three Tuns often has Blue Bee Brewery on the bar.
 Other favourites include Dark Star and Acorn Brewery.
 Real ale focused offering and remarkable example of corner pub architecture.

 The Wick at Both Ends